4.5 Initiatives promoting social inclusion and raising awareness

 - crisis management ambulances need to be established later.

-The programme has a budget of about EUR 5 million (HUF 1 640 million).
+The programme had a budget of about EUR 5 million (HUF 1 640 million).

 EFOP-1.2.1 'Safety net for families' (EFOP-1.2.1 Védőháló a családokért) is a complex programme, aiming to support experts providing training for individuals or groups to help families get stronger.
 Preventing domestic violence is part of its main goals.

-No other programmes are available about the topic that are provided for a wide range of youngsters and financed by the Hungarian state.
-Reasons behind it can be that the government priorities focus on other fields such as solutions for demographical challenges in Hungary regarding the decline in population, or the cross-sectorial approach of youth policy.
+There are no other programmes on this topic that offered to a wide range of young people and funded by the Hungarian state.
+The reasons for this may be that the priorities of the government focus on other areas such as solutions to demographical challenges in Hungary related to population decline or the cross-sectorial approach to youth policy.

 There are no directives in place related to the topic.